atrocore/atrodam/README.md

 4. Install AtroPIM following the installation wizard in the web interface.
 Go to http://YOUR_PROJECT/
 ## License

-TreoDAM is published under the GNU GPLv3 [license](https://github.com/treolabs/treodam/blob/master/LICENSE.txt).
+AtroDAM is published under the GNU GPLv3 [license](https://github.com/atrocore/atrodam/blob/master/LICENSE.txt).

 ## Support

-- TreoDAM is developed and supported by [TreoLabs GmbH](https://treolabs.com/).
+- AtroDAM is developed and supported by AtroCore UG (haftungsbeschränkt).
-- Feel free to join [our Community](https://community.treolabs.com/).
-- To contact us, please, visit [TreoDAM Website](http://treodam.com/).
+- To contact us, please, visit [AtroDAM Website](http://atrodam.com/).